Azimuthal asymmetries in lepton and heavy-quark pair production in UPCs: Model studies and predictions

 with $b_{\min} = 2R_A$ and where the first term in brackets corresponds to the forward limit.
 Besides, if we integrate the cross section with a $\phi_b$-dependent weight $W(\phi_{ba})$, we will have analogous formulae involving different Bessel functions.
 In more details, for $W(\phi_{ba}) = \cos 2 \phi_{ba}$ we obtain

 whereas for $W(\phi_{ba}) = \cos 4\phi_{ba}$

 Note that Eqs.~\eqref{eq: UPC b-integrated formula - 2phi} and~\eqref{eq: UPC b-integrated formula - 4phi} involve asymmetries solely observable in the off-forward case, and are therefore unique to UPCs (or more precisely to non-central collisions).
+The same logic will also apply to modulations of higher orders in $\phi_{ba}$.
 The formulae above can be exploited to isolate asymmetries in $b_\sT$ space that have no analogous term in $\Delta_\sT$ space, but that arise due to the anisotropy of the GTMDs (see e.g.\ Eq.~\eqref{eq: feed-in example}).
 As we will show later, a striking example is the $\cos 4\phi_{bq}$ asymmetry: a (sizable) $\cos 4\phi_{b q}$ term is generated by integrating the differential cross section in Eq.~\eqref{eq: cs dileqepton DeltaT-space} (that itself has no $\cos 4\phi_{\Delta q}$ term) with the weight $\cos 4\phi_{\Delta q}$.
-In general, the above expressions show that for these weighted integrals there \emph{is} a one-to-one correspondence between the weight in $b_\sT$ and that in $\Delta_\sT$-space.
+In general, the above expressions show that for these weighted integrals there {\it is} a one-to-one correspondence between the weight in $b_\sT$ and that in $\Delta_\sT$ space.

 To estimate the impact of the feed-in effect and test the accuracy of the GTMD models employed, in Figs.~\ref{fig: STAR norm cross section} and~\ref{fig: STAR cos4phi} we compare model predictions with STAR data~\cite{STAR:2019wlg} for the differential cross section with respect to $q_\sT$ and $\phi_{qK} \equiv \phi_q - \phi_K$, respectively.
 The experiment observed the production of $e^+e^-$ pairs in UPCs of two gold nuclei with a c.m.\ energy per nucleon-nucleon collision $\sqrt{s_{NN}} = 200~{\rm GeV}$.
 The leptons are produced at central rapidity ($-1 < y_e < 1$).
 Moreover, kinematical cuts are applied for the individual transverse momenta of the final leptons, such that ${K_\sT > 0.2~{\rm GeV}}$ and $q_\sT < 0.1$, which is in line with the correlation limit, and for the invariant mass of the lepton pair: ${40 < M_{ee} < 760~{\rm MeV}}$ for $\d\sigma/\d q_\sT$ and ${45 < M_{ee} < 760~{\rm MeV}}$ for $\d\sigma/\d \phi_{qK}$.
 The STAR collaboration provides two datasets for the differential cross section with respect to $q_\sT$.
 For the first one (\textit{set $1$} in the following), it is specified that data are collected with one or more neutrons detected in the beam directions, whereas this information is lacking for the other one (\textit{set $2$}).
 However, since the two datasets are compatible with each other, we present in Fig.~\ref{fig: STAR norm cross section} both.
 To focus on the contribution of the GTMD tails rather than their overall normalization, we normalize the data with respect to the (discrete) integrated cross section, which is evaluated by summing the central points of experimental data weighted by the width of the corresponding $q_\sT$ bins.
 On the other hand, only one dataset is given for the $\d \sigma/\d \phi_{qK}$, for which the information regarding the number of emitted neutrons measured is again missing.
 From the discussion below it seems reasonable to assume that the unspecified datasets are also for the $Xn Xn$ case.